Libraries, Archives, Museums, Monuments & Sites (LAMMS)

 The LAMMS initiative is strongly supported by several stakeholders, such as the Conference of Directors of National Libraries (CDNL) and the International Council for Scientific and Technical Information (ICSTI).
 The intensified and renewed cooperation was initiated in November 2008 by Claudia Lux, IFLA President 2007-2009.
 The basis for the LAMMS initiative was laid by an IFLA Governing Board Working Group that focuses on advancing the convergence agenda.

-The LAMMS secretariat is hosted by IFLA; for more information, please contact Julia Brungs.
+The LAMMS secretariat is hosted by IFLA; for more information, please contact Tanja Clausen.
 The meetings of the LAMMS Committee are on invitation only.